Plans for a Costco store in Lowell called off, at least for now

 "I can confirm the contract has been terminated, but can't comment any further based upon our agreement with our client," Kelley told Talk Business.

-The city spokesman said Costco has not given up on plans for a location in Northwest Arkansas, but decided against proceeding at this time.
-The company does not comment on plans for any upcoming stores, the Costco media relations department at its Issaquah, Wash., headquarters said earlier.
+The city spokesman said Costco has not given up on plans for a location in Northwest Arkansas but decided against proceeding at this time.
+The company does not comment on plans for any future stores, the Costco media relations department at its Issaquah, Wash., headquarters said earlier.

 No Northwest Arkansas location is on the list of stores opening soon on the company's website, but the site lists only stores opening within the next three months.